unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-Cookies.md

     ...
     ```

 - Modify the app to add the `Cookies()` extension method.
-It configures the `IAuthenticationBuilder` to use cookies by registering a special HTTP request handler that will parse the response for tokens and store them in a cookie.
+Since the default HTTP request handler used does _not_ read tokens from cookies, this method will configure the `IAuthenticationBuilder` by registering a special handler that will parse the response for tokens and store them in a cookie.
 It will apply them to future requests.

     ```csharp
     protected override void OnLaunched(LaunchActivatedEventArgs args)